 I don’t know if this will make sense if you didn’t actually see it done at the workshop but it really is a great visual.
-I feel like I know the song so much better with the melody pattern on the board.
+I feel like I know If I Listen With My Heart so much better with the melody pattern on the board.
 Leave a comment if you have questions.

 You can also find details on my bell chart for this song HERE